wumm-project/Seminar-S22/2022-04-26/README.md

 followed by the _implementation_ of the solution - "it is not only about interpreting the world differently, it is a matter of changing it" (Marx).
-The implementation of solutions, however, as a primarily practical-material process and is strongly dependent on domain- and situation-specific conditions.
+The implementation of solutions, however, as a primarily practical-material process is strongly dependent on domain- and situation-specific conditions.
 Nevertheless: "the proof of the pudding is the eating" - only the full systemic transformation from the should-is comparison of the "system as it is" to the "should" of the "system as required" and "is" of the "system as it became" closes the feedback cycle between justified expectations and experienced results that fundamentally drives the systemic development of the world.